British people: Political culture

 British political institutions include the Westminster system, the Commonwealth of Nations and Privy Council of the United Kingdom.
 Although the Privy Council is primarily a British institution, officials from other Commonwealth realms are also appointed to the body.
 The most notable continuing instance is the Prime Minister of New Zealand, its senior politicians, Chief Justice and Court of Appeal judges are conventionally made Privy Counsellors, as the prime ministers and chief justices of Canada and Australia used to be.
 Prime Ministers of Commonwealth countries which retain the British monarch as their sovereign continue to be sworn as Privy Counsellors.

 Universal suffrage for all males over 21 was granted in 1918 and for adult women in 1928 after the Suffragette movement.
-Politics in the United Kingdom is multi-party, with three dominant political parties: the Conservative Party, the Labour Party and the Scottish National Party.
+Politics in the United Kingdom is multi-party, with three dominant political parties: the Conservative Party, the Labour Party and the Liberal Democrats.
 The social structure of Britain, specifically social class, has "long been pre-eminent among the factors used to explain party allegiance", and still persists as "the dominant basis" of party political allegiance for Britons.
 The Conservative Party is descended from the historic Tory Party (founded in England in 1678), and is a centre-right conservative political party, which traditionally draws support from the middle classes.
 The Labour Party (founded by Scotsman Keir Hardie) grew out of the trade union movement and socialist political parties of the 19th century, and continues to describe itself as a "democratic socialist party".
 Labour states that it stands for the representation of the low-paid working class, who have traditionally been its members and voters.
-The Scottish National Party is the third largest political party in the UK in terms of both party membership and representation in parliament, having won 56 out of 59 Scottish seats at the 2015 General Election.
-The Liberal Democrats are a liberal political party, and fourth largest in England in terms of membership and MPs elected.
+The Liberal Democrats are a liberal political party, and third largest in the UK in terms of MPs elected.
 It is descended from the Liberal Party, a major ruling party of 19th-century UK through to the First World War, when it was supplanted by the Labour Party.
 The Liberal Democrats have historically drawn support from wide and "differing social backgrounds".
+The Scottish National Party is the fourth largest political party in the UK in terms of representation in parliament, having won 9 out of 57 Scottish seats at the 2024 General Election.
 There are over 300 other, smaller political parties in the United Kingdom registered to the Electoral Commission.